 This story, like so many that end in tears, begins with an unreasoning fit of acquisitive lust.

 You see, when it comes to electronics of any sort I tend to go hog-wild, whether it’s audio, video, computers, you name it.
 Thus when I recently bought a super-duper all-singing, all-dancing, 27 inch iMac with all the fixings, even once I’d goosed the memory, processors etc. with the highest-priced options Apple could offer – to the point that it cost me well over four grand – I was still not wholly satisfied.
 It’s lovely, of course, but I wanted more super-duper, and its solitary display, though large, is hardly sufficient, is it?
 Even two monitors, really, are a disappointment these days.
-The only thing for it was to take advantage of the iMac’s capacity to output high resolution signals to two other monitors, making for three in total, a nice feature that you’d really have to be some sort of rube not to exploit; besides, when you know what’s possible you just feel like some sort of toothless hillbilly if you settle for less.
+The only thing for it was to take advantage of the iMac’s capacity to output high resolution signals to two other monitors, making for three in total, a nice feature that you’d really have to be some sort of rube not to exploit; besides, when you know what’s possible you just feel like a toothless hillbilly if you settle for less.
 Thus I slaved my older 27 inch iMac to it, and also a smaller 24 inch monitor, and ended up with this:

 Still not enough, though.
 Worried that my secondary 27 inch display, actually an earlier iMac model, might wear out soon – sometimes, I think because it overheats, it shuts itself off – I decided to buy yet another 27 inch monitor, this one a top-of-the-line Dell model, Apple having discontinued its old line of Thunderbolt displays, the dummies.
 As I waited for delivery, it occurred to me that since my second Apple display glitches very rarely, I could, rather than swap it out, replace the smaller unit instead and have three 27 inch monitors.
 How fabulous would that be?
 Three huge displays are empirically better than two, right?
-I could sit there with computer screens stretching beyond the limits of peripheral vision.
+I could sit there with computer screens stretching in both directions beyond the limits of peripheral vision.
 Then I’d finally be getting somewhere, by God.
 With that sort of screen acreage glowing at me from all directions, I’d have finally created that “working at Missile Defence Command” effect that I’ve always coveted.
 My only qualm, mulling this over, was that the system couldn’t support four of the massive, shimmering things, though perhaps there’s a way – you can bet I’ll be looking into that.

 These days everything you want is brought to you like room service.
 Just surf, click, and wait.
 If you pay extra you can even get it inside of 24 hours, but c’mon, be reasonable, there’s no call to go and work yourself into a lather – a calm and not at all crazed consumer like me can wait a week, for the love of Pete.
 No sweat.
 Anyway, it turned out to be only four days from final click to physical delivery, and thus I stepped out onto the porch to grab the mail today, and there it was!
 Just sitting there!
 Vulnerable and obvious, yet the porch pirates hadn’t got to it!
 Hooray!